JabinJabez/JabinJabez/README.md

 ### 👨‍💻 About Me
 💡 Passionate about Frontend Development
-📌 Skilled in React, Angular, Tailwind CSS, and more
+📌 Skilled in React, Tailwind CSS, and more
 🌱 Currently learning **Next.js & AI-powered projects**
 📫 Reach me at **[LinkedIn](https://www.linkedin.com/in/jabinjabez/)**